Error-331/code_tests/docs/bible/links.md

 Sojourners - August 6 (God is faithful to his promises; We are only visitors passing through on this earth);

+Imparted Inspiration - August 7 (Romans 15:4 KJV; When all seems lost, it is often an opportunity to wait upon the restoration, redemption and miracle power of the Lord);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;